aws-samples/aws-plugin-for-slurm/README.md

       * `LaunchTemplateSpecification`: Must be filled in the same way than the object of the same name in the [EC2 CreateFleet API](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html#EC2.Client.create_fleet).
       * `LaunchTemplateOverrides`: Must be filled in the same way then the object of the same name in the [EC2 CreateFleet API](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html#EC2.Client.create_fleet).
 Do not populate the field `SubnetId` in template overrides.
       * `SubnetIds`: List of subnets where EC2 instances can be launched for this node group.
 If you provide multiple subnets, they must be in different availability zones.
       * `Tags`: List of tags applied to the EC2 instances launched for this node group.
+The sequence "%n" will be replaced with the node name and "%i" will be replaced with the ip address.

 Refer to the section **Examples of `partitions.json`** for examples of file content.